 According to the pieces of content in the webpage, that would be the best match for the searcher’s query, the search engine’s algorithm orders it by relevance, by most relevant on top to the least relevant at the bottom.

 This ordering of webpages in the search engine results page by relevance is known as ranking.
 You can assume that the more relevant the search engine believes a webpage is to the query, the higher that webpage is ranked.

 SEO works by making certain changes to your website’s structure, design, and content, to make your site more appealing to a search engine in the hope that the search engine displays your website or webpage on the top of the search engine results page.

-There are several different factors that impact your rankings but basically, the search engines display most relevant results on top of its SERP.
+Several different factors impact your rankings, but basically, the search engines display the most relevant results on top of its SERP.

 Commonly Used Acronyms in SEO